zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 ## Custom Visual Filters API

-Filter-visuals allows to filtering data.
-The main difference from selections is other visuals will be filtered in any way despite on highlight supports by other visual.
+Filter-visuals allow to filter data.
+The main difference from selections is that other visuals will be filtered in any way despite highlight support by other visual.

-To enable filtering for the visual, the visuals should contain `filter` object in `general` section of capabilities.json content.
+To enable filtering for the visual, the visual should contain `filter` object in `general` section of capabilities.json content.

 ```json
 "objects": {